International Committee of the Red Cross: Legal status

 The ICRC is the only institution explicitly named in international humanitarian law as a controlling authority.
 The legal mandate of the ICRC stems from the four Geneva Conventions of 1949, as well as its own Statutes.
 The ICRC also undertakes tasks that are not specifically mandated by law, such as visiting political prisoners outside of conflict and providing relief in natural disasters.

-The ICRC is a private Swiss association that has enjoyed various degrees of special privileges and legal immunities within the territory of Switzerland for multiple years.
+The ICRC is a private Swiss association enjoying various degrees of special privileges and legal immunities within the territory of Switzerland.
 On 19 March 1993, a legal foundation for this special treatment was created by a formal agreement between the Swiss government and the ICRC.
 This agreement protects the full sanctity of all ICRC property in Switzerland including its headquarters and archive, grants members and staff legal immunity, exempts the ICRC from all taxes and fees, guarantees protected and duty-free transfer of goods, services, and money, provides the ICRC with secure communication privileges at the same level as foreign embassies, and simplifies Committee travel in and out of Switzerland.
 On the other hand, Switzerland does not recognize ICRC-issued passports.

 Contrary to popular belief, the ICRC is not a sovereign entity like the Sovereign Military Order of Malta.
 The ICRC limits its membership to Swiss nationals only, and also it does not have a policy of open and unrestricted membership for individuals as its new members are selected by the Committee itself (a process called cooptation).
 However, since the early 1990s, the ICRC employs persons from all over the world to serve in its field mission and at Headquarters.
 In 2007, almost half of ICRC staff was non-Swiss.
-The ICRC has special privileges and legal immunities in a number of countries, based on national law in these countries, based on agreements between the ICRC and the respective governments, or, in some cases, based on international jurisprudence (such as the right of ICRC delegates not to bear witness in front of international tribunals).
+The ICRC has special privileges and legal immunities based on national law in client countries, based on agreements between the ICRC and the respective governments, or, in some cases, based on international jurisprudence (such as the right of ICRC delegates not to bear witness in front of international tribunals).